Stinging and Biting Pests (C 782)Download PDF

 Control is usually not needed since contact is uncommon and these caterpillars are usually solitary.
 If a number of stinging caterpillars are seen feeding on the foliage around areas where children are active, spray the foliage with an insecticide labeled for tree and shrub application.
 Remember, dead caterpillars can still cause painful stings.
 Spread a cloth or plastic sheet under a tree or shrub to collect the fallen dead caterpillars, and then carefully dispose of them.

 There are more than 60 species of mosquitoes in Georgia, many of which will feed on people.
 The female mosquito must have a blood meal before her eggs will develop.
 Eggs are laid near or on the water, depending on the species.
-The eggs hatch into larvae or “wigglers.”
-These develop into pupae or “tumblers” and the adult emerges from the pupa.
+The eggs hatch into larvae or "wigglers."
+These develop into pupae or "tumblers" and the adult emerges from the pupa.
 The egg-to-adult transition can occur in seven to 10 days.
 Female mosquitoes will range from 300 feet to 20 miles or more in search of a blood meal, depending upon the species.
-Most can fly in a radius of at least 1 mile.
+Most can fly at least 1 mile from a larval habitat.
 Most, but not all, females prefer to feed in the evening.
 The saliva they inject helps to keep blood from coagulating as they feed.
 It is also an irritant responsible for some of the itching and swelling people experience after they are bitten.
 The larvae of mosquitoes that bite at dawn and dusk often develop in ditches, ponds, temporary pools, marshes and swamps.
-The larvae of mosquitoes that bite during the day often develop in artificial containers, such as tires, buckets and various litter and deibris, particularly in the northern part of Georgia.
+The larvae of mosquitoes that bite during the day often develop in artificial containers, such as tires, buckets and various litter and debris, particularly in the northern part of Georgia.

 Deer and Horse Flies: